Jun 18, 2026 · AI

 The way people search and consume content has shifted dramatically.
 AI-powered search engines, chatbots, and social feed algorithms now mediate how audiences discover brands.
 Yet as the technology becomes ubiquitous, a wave of skepticism is building.
 A 2024 Ipsos poll found that 52% of Americans say AI makes them nervous about the future.
 On social media, users are increasingly calling out brands that use artificial intelligence to generate captions, images, or full campaigns without disclosure.

-For social media managers, the implications are immediate.
-Posting AI-generated content that lacks a human touch can damage the very trust that fuels engagement, shares, and loyalty.
+The implications are immediate.
+Posting AI-generated content that lacks a human touch can damage the trust that fuels engagement, shares, and loyalty.
 The WordPress VIP survey puts hard numbers behind what many creators already sense: authenticity is the new scarcity.

 What’s New